 Perth is the state capital of Western Australia.
 With a population of 1.8 million people, its many contrasts range from skyscrapers to more than 30 miles of white sandy beaches.
 It is ranked as Australia’s most environmentally attractive city, has more hours of sunshine than any other Australian city, and was ranked in a 2010 survey as one of the world’s top 10 lifestyle destinations.
 The local population enjoys a cosmopolitan outdoor lifestyle, first-class cultural, social, and recreational amenities, and excellent proximity to the major cities of Asia.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.

 All study abroad students are required to take 12 Murdoch points per semester.
 A typical course load is three courses at Murdoch University.
 One course must have substantial Australian content.
 Experiential learning components are also offered at Murdoch University and include:

 Public Policy Internship (fall only)

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Perth Murdoch Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals